FaZeDrug/cse15l-lab-reports/labreport2.md

   }
 ```

 **Part 3 - Something I Learned **

 From the lab in week 3, I learned this a basic idea of testing: if my code passes the JUnit tests, that doesn't necessarily mean that my code is correct.
 The code is supposed to properly output whatever I input, and it must take care of any special edge cases.
+Another thing I have learned is that preciseness/accuracy is key to making my code successful.
+For example, in lab2, if I made slight adjustments to the server code, like capitalizing "S" in the contains method, then the code won't work and I would not be able to create a server.